GLIDE-LLC/docs/glide-accessibility-framework/README.md

 <br>

-> ✔️ Content editors should follow these guidelines when providing or adding content to Glide projects.
+> ✔️ Project managers should follow this process and convey everything clearly to client.

 <br>